Vitamin B12 Deficiency is Common, But Are we Also Facing an Epidemic of Too Much B12?

 - High C-reactive protein (CRP) combined with vitamin B12 overload decreases the survival of cancer patients

-High levels of vitamin B12 can occur without overuse of oral and injectable B12.
-If this happens, check with your doctor to rule out liver disease, diabetes, leukemia, and other cancers.
+It’s unlikely that high vitamin B12 can occur without the overuse of high-efficiency oral or injectable B12.
+If your B12 is too high, check with your doctor to rule out liver disease, diabetes, leukemia, and other cancers.
+And reduce your B12 intake to lower the risk for toxicity.

 What’s a Safe Dosage for Vitamin B12?